Garmin Edge 850 and 550 Solar – What to expect and when

 A quick recap on the existing Edge

 The older Edge 540/840 represent Garmin’s mid-sized bike computers.
-However, unlike other Garmin products, they are not mid-range in terms of features, effectively being a smaller version of Edge 1040 and equally featured.
+However, unlike other Garmin products, they are not mid-range in terms of features, effectively being a smaller version of the Edge 1040 and equally featured.
 Their slightly cheaper pricing is due to the smaller format and the lower battery life that inevitably results from a smaller battery in a smaller case.

 The two are nearly identical, except 840 has a colour touchscreen.
 Both come with a solar option, which bumps the price and battery life.